FrontEndFoxes/curriculum/workshop/mini2.md

   });
 },
 ```
-Now you can observe this ugly effect: image disappears every time when clicking 'Next'.
+Now you can observe this ugly effect: the image disappears every time the user clicks 'Next'.
 We will fix it with the fade animation effect.
-Let's wrap `v-card-media` in `<transition>` tag and provide it with a name attribute `fade`.
+Let's wrap the `v-card-media` in a `<transition>` tag and provide it with a name attribute `fade`.

 ```
 <transition name="fade">